Why you should drink water first thing every day

 Make your metabolism more effective

-Drinking water doesn't cause a significant calorie burn, said Alissa Rumsey, a registered dietitian with the New York-based Academy of Nutrition and Dietetics.
+Drinking water doesn't cause a significant calorie burn, said Alissa Rumsey, a registered dietitian with the Academy of Nutrition and Dietetics based in New York.
 But "it does ensure that your metabolism is functioning optimally."

 It can stave off the munchies, too: Your body can mistake thirst for hunger when you're dehydrated, Rumsey said, leading to overeating.
 She also advises starting the day in a hydrated state.